-Located off Cramptons Road, Bat and Ball, Sevenoaks.
-There are three spaces to hire, the Main hall (seating capacity 220), the Small hall (about 100) and the Bar area (about 60.)
-Only the Main hall has a kitchen, which is charged separately.
-This is the best hall in the area as it has dedicated parking, a stage, a full range of audio/projection equipment, and an excellent caretaker service which arranges seating or tables to suit the event.
-Run by Sevenoaks Town Council and charged by the quarter hour, so not low cost.
-Bookings Secretary © 01732 459953 www.sevenoakstown.gov.uk
+There are three spaces to hire, the Main hall (seating capacity 160 seated at tables, 340 theatre seating), the Small hall (about 65/120) and a Meeting room (capacity 20.)
+The large & small halls can be made into a larger combined space.
+There is also a kitchen, charged separately.
+This is the best hall in the area as it has dedicated parking, a raised area, a full range of audio/projection equipment, wifi throughout, and an excellent caretaker service which arranges seating or tables to suit the event.
+It is run by Sevenoaks Town Council and charged by the hour, so not low cost but charities are charged a non-commercial rate.

+Bookings Secretary Tel: 01732 459953 Email: hallhire@sevenoakstown.gov.uk